 PCOS presents differently from person to person.
 Effective treatment depends on understanding the specific pattern involved and adjusting care as the body responds.

-Acupuncture for PCOS focuses on supporting hormonal signaling, ovulation, and metabolic balance while addressing the individual ways PCOS shows up.
+Acupuncture for PCOS/PMOS focuses on supporting hormonal signaling, ovulation, and metabolic balance while addressing the individual ways PMOS shows up.

 Our work integrates East Asian medicine with modern clinical understanding.
 We routinely review laboratory results, ultrasound findings, and prior treatment history when available, and we collaborate with medical providers to support coordinated care.